ishine/SDS/testing.md

     - [] what is the fastest recipe of those
     - [] which of these recipes is vegetarian?
     - [] just give me one of these
+    - [] <name>
+    - [] i pick/choose/want <name>

+- if the bot already narrowed the selection down to one recipe:
+    - [] what cookbook is this recipe from?
+    - [] when did i last make this recipe
+    - [] how long does this recipe take
+    - [] what is the rating of this recipe
+    - [] please list the ingredients for this recipe
+    - [] how easy is this recipe to make
+    - [] are there any notes on this recipe?
+    - [] what page of the cookbook is this recipe from?

 ## nice-to-have

+- multiple informs in one user utterance (is that possible?)
+    - i want a recipe that is {easy} and {fast} to cook
+    - i want an {easy} recipe with {potatoes}